Noah Syndergaard: 2016: All-Star

 Syndergaard's first start of the 2016 season came against the Royals, and despite rumors that Kansas City would attempt retribution for the intentional pitch at Escobar, the game transpired without controversy, with Syndergaard striking out nine batters in six scoreless innings of the 2–0 win.
 Through his first three starts of the season, Syndergaard was 2–0 with a 0.90 ERA and 29 strikeouts, and received Internet attention when a pitch he threw to batterymate Kevin Plawecki had enough momentum to leave an imprint of Plawecki's necklace on his chest.
 While facing the Dodgers on May 11, Syndergaard hit a pair of home runs against Los Angeles starter Kenta Maeda, becoming the first MLB pitcher since Micah Owings in 2007, and the second pitcher in Mets history following Walt Terrell in 1983, to hit two home runs in the same game.
 The Mets won the game 4–3 and Syndergaard was expected to complete the game, but concerns about his elbow health limited him to eight innings and 95 pitches.
 He was named the NL Player of the Week for the second time in his career on May 23 after striking out 21 batters and allowing no earned runs in 14 innings of work.
-The following week, Syndergaard was ejected from a Mets–Dodgers game after throwing a pitch behind the back of Chase Utley in a move that was believed to be retribution for a play during the NLDS that had fractured Ruben Tejada's leg.
+The following week, Syndergaard was ejected from a Mets–Dodgers game after throwing a pitch behind the back of Chase Utley in a move that was believed to be retribution for a play during the NLDS that had fractured Rubén Tejada's leg.
 Syndergaard denied the allegation, saying that he had simply lost control of the ball.